Connect with others who understand.

 6. How Can I Track My Treatment Journey?

 You can track your treatment journey using pen and paper.
 You can also track it digitally by taking notes on your computer or using a smartphone app.
+Ask your care team if they have any recommendations for symptom-tracking apps.

 7. What Kind of Follow-Up Care Will I Need?

 After you’ve completed your desmoid tumor treatment, you may need follow-up care.
 Your doctor may suggest ongoing monitoring to check for any new tumor growth.
 You’ll likely need a regular physical exam, which may also include imaging tests and blood work.
-The exact follow-up care you’ll need depends on your treatment plan and your specific condition.1,9
+The exact follow-up care you’ll need depends on your treatment plan and your specific condition.

 It’s also important to continue monitoring your symptoms, even after you’ve completed a treatment plan.
 New or worsening symptoms could be a sign that your tumor is growing or has returned.
-Let your care team know if you’ve noticed a change in your symptoms.1
+Let your care team know if you’ve noticed a change in your symptoms.

 All updates must be accompanied by text or a picture.